-Chet Edwards was born in Corpus Christi, Nueces County, Texas, 1951 November 24.
+Chet Edwards was born in Corpus Christi, Nueces County, Texas, November 24, 1951.
 In 1974, he graduated Magna Cum Laude with a B.A. in Economics from Texas A&M University.
-He then worked for three years for Congressman Olin E. "Tiger" Teague, who was the most highly decorated World War II veteran in Congress and was known for 32 years as "Mr. Veteran" in Congress.
+Edwards worked for three years from 1974-1977 for Congressman Olin E. "Tiger" Teague as a legislative and district administrative assistant in the 6th district of Texas.
+Congressman Teague was the most highly decorated World War II veteran in Congress and was known for 32 years as "Mr. Veteran" in Congress.
 At the age of 26, Edwards was encouraged by Congressman Teague to become his successor in 1978.
-Congressman Edwards narrowly lost in the Democratic primary to Phil Gramm, but then went on to earn an MBA from the Harvard Business School.
-In the 1980's, Congressman Edwards worked at the Trammell Crow Company in commercial real estate.
+Congressman Edwards narrowly lost in the Democratic primary to Phil Gramm, but went on to earn an MBA from the Harvard Business School in 1981.
+In the 1980's, Edwards worked as a marketing representative at the Trammell Crow Company in commercial real estate.
 Additionally, he owned and was the president of Edwards Communications, a rural radio station in South Texas.

 CSPAN Retirement Interview: Congressional Career of Chet Edwards (December 1, 2010)

 Edwards is known as a fiscal conservative who believes massive federal deficits and the multi-trillion national debt are harmful to our economy and morally wrong to pass on to our children and grandchildren.
-The non-partisan Concord Coalition gave him its "Deficit Hawk" Award.
-His pro-economic, pro-agriculture record also earned him endorsements from both the U.S. Chamber of Commerce and the Farm Bureau Friends of Agriculture Fund (AGFUND).
-The U.S. Chamber of Commerce gave him their "Spirit of Enterprise" Award for several years for his support of business.
-As a strong supporter of Second Amendment rights, Congressman Edwards voted with the NRA 100% on gun rights issues for many years and received the NRA's endorsement.
+He adopted a pro-economic, pro-agriculture record which earned him several endorsements, and was known as a supporter of Second Amendment rights.

 As a respected voice on issues facing working families, Edwards pushed for increased access to health care for children of working families under the State Children's Health Insurance Program (S-CHIP), supported middle class tax cuts, and protected Medicare and Social Security benefits for America's seniors.
-As a lifelong person of faith, Chet was honored by the Baptist Joint Committee, and earned the Walter Cronkite Award from the Interfaith Alliance for his principled stand to keep government regulations out of churches and houses of worship.
-Congressman Edwards also received the T.B.
-Maston Christian Ethics Award.
+Edwards was also recognized as a defender of religious liberty.